sergejsha/knot/README.md

 <img src="docs/diagrams/flowchart-composite-knot.png" width="625" />

 Each `Prime` is isolated from the other `Primes`.
 It defines its own set of `Changes`, `Actions` and `Reducers`.
 It's only the `State`, what is shared between the `Primes`.
 In that respect each `Prime` can be seen as a separate `Knot` working on a shared `State`.
 Once all `Primes` are defined, they can be composed together and provided to `CompositeKnot` which implements standard `Knot` interface.

+# Why Knot?

+* Predictable - state is the single source of truth.
+* Side-effect free reducer - by desing.
+* Scalable - single knots can be combined together to build more complex application logic.
+* Decomposable - complex knots can be decomposed into primes by related functionality.
+* Structured - easy to read and write DSL for writing better structured and less buggy code.
+* Concise - it has minimalistic API and compact implementation.
+* Testable - reducers and transformers are easy to test.
+* Why not?

 # Download
 ```kotlin